Keeping Pond Water Healthy, keeps your Koi healthy!

 To keep water quality safe for Koi, the nitrogen cycle must follow the process shown below:

-1. Koi eat food and produce waste.
-The food that Koi do not eat also decompose.
-Both of these release ammonia.
-Ammonia is very toxic and dangerous to Koi.
-An ammonia level of 0 is required.
+- Koi eat food and produce waste.
+The food that Koi do not eat also decomposes, releasing ammonia into the water.
+Ammonia is very toxic and dangerous to Koi, making it crucial to maintain an ammonia level of 0 in your Koi pond water.
+This is especially important for maintaining good Koi pond water quality.

-2. Nitrosomonas is a nitrifying bacteria.
-They consume ammonia and convert them to nitrites.
-However, nitrites are still toxic to Koi.
-A nitrites level of 0 is required.
+- Nitrosomonas is a nitrifying bacteria. comes to the rescue by consuming ammonia and converting it to nitrites.
+However, nitrites are still toxic to Koi, and a nitrites level of 0 is required to keep your Koi healthy.
+This process is a critical part of the Koi pond nitrogen cycle.

-3. We need help of another type of nitrifying bacteria—nitrobacter.
-Nitrobacter consume nitrites and convert them to nitrate.
+- We need the help of another type of nitrifying bacteria—Nitrobacter.
+Nitrobacter consumes nitrites and converts them to nitrate.
 Nitrate is not toxic to Koi.

 Your Pond’s Need for Bacteria